djunamay/confocalQuant/README.md

 4. Finally, go back to the `example_[...].ipynb` notebooks to view the results, perform some simple sanity checks, and plot signal intensity quantifications for segmented regions.

+## Methods

+For methods on how we applied the Cellpose models, see our [paper](https://github.com/djunamay/ABCA7lof2).

 ## Repository overview